The Apache Camel community celebrates the release 1.0.0 of Camel Quarkus!

 camel.component.* properties, then you need to add the

 camel-quarkus-main dependency and the properties will work as usual on Camel standalone or Camel Spring Boot.
 You may prefer this option if you used Camel before or if you are migrating from other platform.

 If you rather come from the CDI side and you never wrote Camel integrations before, you may choose to use the bare bootstrap and configure your routes using CDI.
 You can configure Camel using CDI even if you have Camel Main in your application.

-See the Bootstrap section of the User guide for more details.
+See the defining Camel routes section of the User guide for more details.

 CDI plays a central role in Quarkus and Camel Quarkus offers a first class support for it too.
 You may use